jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 given.
 This means that it generally can **not** create new resources on its own (with the exception of disk space).

-There are three main types of objects in Kubernetes:
+The following sections describe some objects in Kubernetes that are most relevant for JupyterHub.

 Processes
 *********
 Are any program that is running on a machine.
 For example, a Jupyter Notebook creates several processes that handle the execution of code and the display in the browser.
+This isn't technically a Kubernetes object, since literally any computer has processes that run on it, but Kubernetes does keep track of running processes in order to ensure that they remain running if needed.

 Pods
 ****